daniele77/cli/README.md

 The library has no dependencies if you don't need remote sessions.

-The library depends on asio (either the standalone version or the boost version) *only* to provide telnet server (i.e., remote sessions).
+The library depends on asio (either the standalone version or the boost version >= 1.66) *only* to provide telnet server (i.e., remote sessions).

 ## Installation